 When an academic subject is challenging

-Example: Math, and particularly long division, is difficult for Austin.
+Example: Math, particularly long division, is difficult for Austin.

-Fixed mindset: “Doing long division well is too difficult for me, I must not be very good at math.”
+Fixed mindset: “Long division is difficult.
+I must not be very good at math.”

-Growth mindset: “Long division is challenging but each time I do a few more practice problems I improve.
-If I keep practicing problems I should continue to get better.”
+Growth mindset: “Long division is challenging but each time I practice problems it gets easier.
+If I keep practicing I should continue to improve.”